Economic Recovery

 Since the onset of COVID-19, DSA has been tracking the impact on our local economy.
-In the midst of a changing environment, we’ve been following dozens of metrics to trace the path to economic recovery.
-A few of these metrics are in the economic recovery trends charts below.
+As downtown bounces back, we continue to follow dozens of metrics to trace the path to full economic recovery.
+A few of these metrics are below.

 Downtown Seattle was the first American urban center to experience the impacts of COVID-19, enduring a sudden economic downturn.
-As downtown continues to recover, DSA will publish a monthly Recovery Dashboard examining key recovery metrics.
+As downtown continues to evolve, DSA will publish a monthly Revitalization Dashboard examining key metrics.
 The data sets provide a comparison point to the same time period in 2019.
-Additionally, the dashboard will feature notable stories that provide context regarding downtown’s recovery, renewal and reemergence.
+Additionally, the dashboard will feature notable stories that provide context regarding downtown’s renewal and reemergence.

-Please credit the Downtown Seattle Association Recovery Dashboard for use of charts, data and images on this page.
+Please credit the Downtown Seattle Association Revitalization Dashboard for use of charts, data and images on this page.

 Total monthly visitors since 2019